Comprehensive Guide to the Victorian Long Service Leave Act 2018

 Long Service Leave Act 2018 fact sheets

-These fact sheets are a summaries only and must be read in conjunction with more detailed information including the revised Comprehensive Guide to the Long Service Leave Act 2018 (available on this website from 1 November 2018) and the Long Service Leave Act 2018 to establish whether it applies to your individual circumstances.
+These fact sheets are summaries only and must be read in conjunction with more detailed information such as the Long Service Leave Act 2018 Comprehensive Guide (PDF 984.63 KB) to establish whether information contained within applies to your individual circumstances.

 - LSL Act 2018 Fact Sheet Index (DOCX 141.25 KB)